 Telogen effluvium meanwhile is caused by sudden stress and results in hair follicles entering the resting (telogen) phase of the growth cycle prematurely.
 Telogen effluvium is usually only temporary, and can be triggered by events such as child birth, changing birth control pills or stressful situations such as accidents or bereavement.

 Both conditions are treatable, and in many cases hair re-growth is entirely possible.
 At Belgravia we use a range of pharmaceutical and clinical hair loss treatments combined with close trichological monitoring to stabilise hair loss and stimulate re-growth.
-If you think that you may be suffering from female pattern hair loss or telogen effluvium, contact us for a consultation or complete our online diagnostic form for for details of a home-use treatment course anywhere in the world.This entry was posted on Wednesday, December 8th, 2010 at 12:54 pm and is filed under Female Hair Loss, Hair Loss News.
+If you think that you may be suffering from female pattern hair loss or telogen effluvium, contact us for a consultation or complete our online diagnostic form for for details of a home-use treatment course anywhere in the world.This entry was filed under Female Hair Loss, Hair Loss News.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.